 The Advanced Graduate Certificate in Historic Preservation program welcomes interested students with educational and professional backgrounds in fields as diverse as architecture, urban planning, environmental studies, geography, ecological behavior, law, archaeology, history, journalism, art history and urban studies.

-The Advanced Certificate in Historic Preservation may also be pursued concurrently with the Master of Urban Planning, the Master of Architecture degree or other graduate degrees at the University at Buffalo.
+The Advanced Certificate in Historic Preservation may also be pursued concurrently with the Master of Urban Planning, the Master of Architecture, the Master of Science in Architecture, or other graduate degrees at the University at Buffalo.

-Curricular elements include history and theory, methods, preservation planning and design and taking advantage of the incredible historic resources in the Buffalo Niagara region.
+Curricular elements include history and theory, methods, environmental conservation, preservation planning and design and taking advantage of the incredible historic resources in the Buffalo Niagara region.

 Tuition and fees: $10,497

 What are the other costs of this program?

 * The amounts shown above include costs for the entire program, assuming normal time to completion.
 Note that this information is subject to change.

 Financing for this program may be available through grants, scholarships, loans (federal and private) and institutional financing plans.
 The median amount of debt for program graduates is shown below:

 *There were fewer than 10 graduates in this program.
 Median amounts are withheld to preserve the confidentiality of graduates.

 The program is designed to take 1 year to complete.*